risk-first/website/Communication-Risk.md

 _Referring to **f** is a much simpler job than understanding **f**._

-We try to mitigate this via documentation but this is a terrible deal:  documentation is necessarily a simplified explanation of the abstraction, so will still suffer from invisibility risk.
+We try to mitigate this via documentation but this is a terrible deal:  documentation is necessarily a simplified explanation of the abstraction, so will still suffer from [Invisibility Risk](Communication-Risk#invisibility-risk).

 [Invisibility Risk](Communication-Risk#invisibility-risk) is mainly [Hidden Risk](Glossary#Hidden-Risk).
 (Mostly, _you don't know what you don't know_.)
 But you can carelessly _hide things from yourself_ with software<!-- tweet-end -->: